rsolovyeaws/beograd_struja/README.md

 1. Telegram bot can notify users, that provided their addresses to the telegram bot, if there is a planned power outage in their area within 24 hours
 2. Users can provide their address to the bot via interactions with the bot
 3. Backend is scraping the data from the website of the power distribution company, stores data in the database and sends notifications to the users
-4. Every day the bot scrapes the data from the power distribution company website and sends notifications to the users if there are any planned power outages in their address.
+4. Once per 24 hours the bot scrapes the data from the power distribution company website and sends notifications to the users if there are any planned power outages in their address.
 5. Via interaction with the bot, users can ask the bot for the list of addresses that they currently monitor
 6. Users can remove the address from the list of addresses that they monitor via interaction with the bot